-The school will provide opportunities for the community to gain from the school's online safety knowledge and experience.
+The Rainbow Mat schools will provide opportunities for the community to gain from the school's online safety knowledge and experience.
 This may be offered through the following:

-- Online safety messages targeted towards grandparents and other relatives as well as parents. - The school website, school Facebook and school Twitter account will provide online safety information for the wider community.
+- Online safety messages targeted towards grandparents and other relatives as well as parents. - Their school website, school Facebook and school Twitter accounts will provide online safety information for the wider community.